JakobKSvaneborg/gpaw/doc/tutorialsexercises/basics/water/water.rst

  * The expression ``f'results-{ecut:3.0f}.txt'`` inserts the value of ``ecut`` in place of the *substitution code* ``3.0f`` (floating point number with no decimals).
-Thus the result file name evaluates to ``results-400.txt``.
+Thus the result filename evaluates to ``results-400.txt``.
 Similarly, ``f'gpaw-{name}-{ecut:3.0f}.txt'`` evaluates to ``gpaw-H2O-400.txt`` in the first loop iteration (the format substitution code for the ``name`` string can be left out).